engazeez/human-face-emotions-gradio/README.md

-# 🔍 Human Face Emotion Recognition — Gradio Inference App
+## 🔍 Human Face Emotion Recognition — Gradio Inference App

-This repository provides a **production-ready emotion recognition system** that performs **facial emotion classification from images** using a **pre-trained Convolutional Neural Network (CNN)**.
+This repository provides a **production-ready human face emotion recognition system** that performs facial emotion classification from images using a **pre-trained Convolutional Neural Network (CNN)**.

-The project is designed for **inference only** and is deployed using **Gradio** for interactive, web-based predictions.
+The project is designed **for inference only** and is deployed using **Gradio**, enabling an interactive, web-based interface for real-time predictions.

-The application allows users to upload a facial image and receive a **predicted emotional state** along with **class probabilities**, while explicitly enforcing **user consent and privacy awareness** prior to image processing.
+The application allows users to upload a facial image and receive a predicted emotional state along with class probabilities, while **explicitly enforcing user consent and privacy awareness** prior to any image processing.

 ---

 ## 🎯 Key Features

-- Pre-trained CNN model for human face emotion classification
+- Pre-trained **CNN model** for human face emotion classification
-- Prediction-only pipeline (no training or dataset required)
+- **Inference-only pipeline** (no training or dataset required)
-- Gradio web interface for easy image upload and inference
+- **Gradio web interface** for easy image upload and prediction
-- Explicit privacy & consent mechanism before processing images
+- Explicit **privacy & consent mechanism** before processing images
-- Modular, GitHub-ready code structure for reproducibility
+- Optional **UI anonymization (blurred preview)** for privacy protection
-- Hugging Face Spaces compatible for public or private deployment
+- Modular, **GitHub-ready code structure** for reproducibility

 ---